 (i) Includes private real estate, energy and natural resources, credit, and equity and venture capital funds.
 The private real estate funds seek out value added and opportunistic real estate investments in non-publicly traded securities.
 The private energy and natural resource funds seek out private investments in non-publicly traded securities that focus on areas such as hydrocarbon reserves, infrastructure, timber, mining or minerals.
-The private equity and venture capital funds seek out private investments in nonpublicly traded securities that include venture capital funding of exceptional growth potential enterprises, and special situations such as distressed, opportunistic, or secondary market positions.
-The private credit funds seek out investments in opportunistic credit, special and distressed situations.
+The private equity and venture capital funds seek out private investments in nonpublicly traded securities that focus on areas such as hydrocarbon reserves, infrastructure, timber, mining or situations such as distressed, opportunistic, or secondary market positions.
+The private eredit funds seek out investments in opportunistic credit, special and distressed situations.
 These funds typically will include global exposure, which includes emerging markets.
 These are closed-end funds, which are not eligible for redemption until a date in the future that currently cannot be determined.
 The liquidation of these investments is likely to occur at different times over the next 10 years.
 Redemptions occur at net asset value.
-Future commitments of these funds total \$740,961,523.
+Future commitments of these funds statel \$538,561,762.